Crane1195/DIYB0XX/Detachable Cable/README.md

 12. I used a unibit to drill a ~24mm hole in this aluminum case, inserted the NE8FDP faceplate into the hole, marked where the screw holes should be, and drilled 1/8" holes for them.

 ![image](https://i.imgur.com/GIs4zBX.jpg)
 13. Inside the case, I cut that ethernet breakout cable down very short, trimmed the wires to be just long enough, and then soldered them into place.
-For more information about this wiring schematic, check out the README here https://github.com/Crane1195/DIYB0XX/edit/master/MiniAluminum/README.md
+For more information about this wiring schematic, check out the README here. https://github.com/Crane1195/DIYB0XX/edit/master/MiniAluminum/README.md

 ## Results
 ![image](https://i.imgur.com/GE0oSzS.jpg)